charlienewey/blog.newey.me/_posts/2018-12-04-diving-into-stochastic-gradient-descent.md

 principles, and applied it to a standard least-squares linear regression problem (which we also derived from scratch).
 We then implemented stochastic gradient descent for comparison, and achieved similar results (but with some small trade-offs).
-Finally, we looked at some caveats and traps that you should keep in mind when implementing SGD yourself.
-Check out the further reading below for even more information on SGD.
+We looked at some caveats and traps that you should keep in mind when implementing SGD yourself, and finally, we proposed mini-batch GD as a potential best-of-both-worlds compromise between vanilla GD and SGD.
+Check out the further reading below for more information and further reading.
 Until next time!

 ## References and further reading